-This letter is from us ass holes, to the coaches.
+This letter is from us, the assholes, to the coaches.
 Yep, I’ve been an ass hole before and sometimes after a game I ask myself, ‘what have I become?’
-Do you know how many times today I said “we are the worst!!!” out loud at work?
-5 times!
-5 times!
-This letter at the very least, is to show you that we are aware of our ass hole like tendencies.
+Do you know how many times today I said “we are the worst,” when describing soccer parent behavior at work?
+Five times, I counted.
+Anyway, this letter at the very least, is to show we are mindful of our asshole like tendencies.

-On behalf of all the bat shit crazy parents, I’d like to apologize for our behavior.
+On behalf of all the bat-shit crazy parents, I’d like to apologize for our behavior.
 It doesn’t matter if you coach soccer, baseball, volleyball or curling, your patience with us is a lesson and quite frankly, inspiring.
-Please understand this letter isn’t from the normal parent who does everything right.
+Please understand this letter isn’t from the normal parent who is actually able to keep their emotions in check.
 They don’t owe an apology.
 If I were you, I’d quit now and write books.
-You could entitle it “How to Deal with Bat Shit Crazy” or “Your Kid Will Never Be Neymar”.
-Just a few options however I’d be happy to bounce additional titles off you.
+A few titles that come to mind include, “How to Deal with Bat Shit Crazy” or “Your Kid Will Never Be Neymar”.
+These are just a few ideas however I’d be happy to bounce additional titles off you, at your leisure.

-Though I’m guilty of a few, the below is what I either experienced or collaborated with my girls, to really drive home the level of bat shit crazy many youth coaches around the world experience.
-Here is what we are sorry for:
+Though I’m guilty of a few, the below is what I either experienced or collaborated with my friends, to really drive home the level of bat shit crazy many youth coaches around the world experience.
+Here is what we’re sorry for:

-- For yelling at the refs, even when they were nuns or priests.
+- Yelling at the refs, even when they were nuns or priests.

-- Emailing you that I was unhappy with the position my child was placed in.
+- Emailing you that I was unhappy with the position my child is playing.